Picovoice/rhino/binding/web/README.md

 ### Base64

-Copy the base64 string and pass it as the `base64` property of a `rhinoContext` object.
+Copy the base64 string and pass it as the `base64` property of a `RhinoContext` object.

 ```typescript
 const customWakeWord = {